Pacific bluefin tuna: Thermoregulation

 Almost all fish are cold-blooded (ectothermic).
-However, tuna and mackerel sharks are warm-blooded: they can regulate their body temperature.
+However, tuna, opah, and mackerel sharks are warm-blooded: they can regulate their body temperature.
 Warm-blooded fish possess organs near their muscles called retia mirabilia that consist of a series of minute parallel veins and arteries that supply and drain the muscles.
 As the warmer blood in the veins returns to the gills for fresh oxygen it comes into close contact with cold, newly oxygenated blood in the arteries.
 The system acts as a counter-current heat exchanger and the heat from the blood in the veins is given up to the colder arterial blood rather than being lost at the gills.
 The net effect is less heat loss through the gills.
 Fish from warmer water elevate their temperature a few degrees whereas those from cold water may raise it as much as 20 C warmer than the surrounding sea.

 The tuna's ability to maintain body temperature has several definite advantages over other sea life.
 It need not limit its range according to water temperature, nor is it dominated by climatic changes.
 The additional heat supplied to the muscles is also advantageous because of the resulting extra power and speed.